jasononeil/PBKDF2-Haxe/README.md

 https://github.com/jasononeil/PBKDF2-Haxe
 BSD license

+3. The PHP implementation uses a simple extern which was derived from:
+https://defuse.ca/php-pbkdf2.htm havoc AT defuse.ca
+Released under Public Domain.
+Haxe externs written by Jason O'Neil.

-See the LICENSE file for the full license.
+See the LICENSE.txt file for the full license.

 Making Changes
 --------------